Shashin99/User-CRUD/README.md

 # User-CRUD
+Mobile Application Development (MAD) <br/>
-MAD - A simple CRUD implementation using Java and Firebase based on Android Studio
+* A simple CRUD implementation using Java and Firebase based on Android Studio